emotion-analysis-project/SemEval2025-Task11/README.md

 ## Communication

-- Join our Slack group to ask questions and receive updates.
+- Join our Discord Channel to ask questions and receive updates.
 - Contact organizers at:

 ## Frequently Asked Questions (FAQs)